KrishWalker/Flight-Reservation-System/README.md

 # Flight Reservation System (Java)

-This project simulates a small section of a real-world airline reservation system.
-It allows users to search flights, book seats, and view their reservations using a simple console interface.
+A console-based flight reservation system built in Java that allows users to search for flights, book reservations, and manage their bookings.
+Features

+Search Flights: Search for available flights by destination and date Book Flights: Reserve seats on available flights
+View Reservations: View all reservations for a specific customer Real-time Seat Management: Prevents overbooking with synchronized booking operations

 The focus of this exercise was to demonstrate clean object-oriented design, test coverage, and maintainable code.